-Does this financial product have a sustainable investment objective? •• Ye s •• X No sustaina environi ir q si T ble investments with an mental objective:% n economic activities that ualify as environmentally ustainable under the EU axonomy n economic activities that do ot qualify as environmentally ustainable under the EU axonomy cha its d romotes Environmental/Social (E/S) racteristics and while it does not have as objective a sustainable investment, it will a minimum proportion of 5 % of ainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sustaina ake a minimum of ble investments with a pjective:% omotes E/S characteristics, but will not e any sustainable investments
+Does this financial product have a sustainable investment objective?
+Yes No It will make a minimum of It promotes Environmental/Social (E/S) Χ characteristics and while it does not have as sustainable investments with an its objective a sustainable investment, it will environmental objective: % have a minimum proportion of 5% of in economic activities that sustainable investments qualify as environmentally with an environmental objective in economic sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally with an environmental objective in economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: % investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.